brian-singer/GeDA-Spring-integration-AutoDiscovery/README.md

-GeDa Spring Integration Auto Discovery
+GeDA Spring Integration Auto Discovery
 ================================================

 Allows your annotated dto's and entities to be auto discovered and registered within DTOFactory.